HailsonJunior/kubernetes-ansible/README.md

 ...
 ```

 If you have not created the instances using Terraform files from this repository will be needed to edit the Ansible inventory file replacing the IPs ```kubernetes-ansible/inventory.ini``` according to your environment.
+It will also be necessary to edit the steps "Configure frontend and backend" on ```kubernetes-ansible/roles/haproxy/tasks/install-haproxy.yml``` playbook and the step "Name resolution HAProxy" on ```kubernetes-ansible/roles/prepare-environment/tasks/hostname.yml``` playbook:

+- kubernetes-ansible/inventory.ini
 ```sh
 [managers]
 manager1 ansible_host=172.31.87.40